Chapter 1: God Family Spokesman

-That knowledge will undoubtedly be revealed after humans are born into God’s family as spirit beings.
-There is still a lot we don’t know.
-It is exciting to think about.
+That knowledge will undoubtedly be revealed after humans are born into God’s Family as spirit beings.
+There is still a lot we don’t know, and that is exciting to think about.
 John gets closer to the answer than any of the Bible’s other writers.
 Think about this: Perhaps God gave him a glimpse of what it was like because of his special relationship with Christ.
 Great things happen when you are close to God.
 God wants that kind of relationship with all of us.

 John says, “In the beginning.”
 We need to focus our attention on this time long before Genesis 1:1.
 Even then, the expression “in the beginning” is not quite adequate.
 It’s just for our sake.
 God doesn’t have a beginning.
 He inhabits eternity (Isaiah 57:15).
 That means there was no time—if you can comprehend that!

 Why must we try to grasp these concepts?
 Well, if we are to be eternal God beings, then we have to think about eternity!
 We need to have God’s perspective; God doesn’t think about time the way we do (2 Peter 3:8).
 God, through John’s opening statement in John 1:1, is grooming us to think in terms of eternity!
 What inspiring depth we must strive to comprehend!

 In the “beginning” was the Word—the Greek word is Logos, meaning Spokesman.
 The Logos is the Spokesman for the Godhead.
 Therefore, He came to Earth with a message.
 The first chapter of John makes that undeniably clear.
 Yet how many understand that?

 Please try to comprehend this: The phrase “the Word was with God” does not refer to place or space; it means He was with Him spiritually.
 He was with Him in unity.
 He was in submission to God for all eternity.
 He set the example for all people of how to submit to the one now called the Father!